 - Participate in sessions at conventions, seminars and workshops locally and nationally, keeping students and advisers up to date on current curriculum and instructional methods;

 - Bring issues of curricular, financial and/or pedagogical concern to the attention of the board of directors and the executive director;

 - Participate in and complete such projects and activities as needed and as directed by the president to ensure the smooth functioning of JEA.

 Bylaws Article IV, Section 1, Subsection a.
 The president shall preside at all board meetings and shall see that all orders and resolutions of the board of directors are put into effect.
 The president shall supervise headquarters staff and the board of directors in operating the association.

 On a more pragmatic level this means:

-- Appoint, guide and review standing committee chairs, editors and liaisons, and appoint and guide special committees;
+- Appoint, guide and review standing committee chairs, editors and liaisons, and appoint and guide special committee leaders;

-• Communicate with all elected and appointed board members on a regular basis; suggest new committee members and ways to eliminate problems that meet JEA goals;
+- Communicate with all elected and appointed board members on a regular basis; suggest new committee members and develop ways to eliminate problems while working to meet JEA goals;

-• Coordinate with executive director, social media editor and board members to communicate reminders of upcoming deadlines with members and share news about organization business;
+- Coordinate with executive director, staff and board members to communicate reminders of upcoming deadlines with members and share news about organization business;

-• Conduct a review of the organization bylaws annually, proposing changes/updates when appropriate;
+- Conduct an annual review of the organization bylaws, proposing changes/updates when appropriate;

-• Lead negotiations with sponsoring institution and partners.
+- Lead negotiations with sponsoring institutions and partners;